 If you’re citing two or more authors, join the last two names together with an ampersand (&):

 Jones, A. B., Smith, C. D., & Axelrod, D. T. (2009).

-When citing a source with more than six authors, delete every name after the sixth and before the final one.
+When citing a source with 21 or more authors, delete every name after the 19th and before the final one.
 Use three spaced periods to indicate the omission: